omitogunjesufemi/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

-`0-readme.js` | A script that reads and prints the content of a file `1-writeme.js` | A script that writes a string to a file `2-statuscode.js` | Script that display the status code of a GET request
+`0-readme.js` | A script that reads and prints the content of a file `1-writeme.js` | A script that writes a string to a file `2-statuscode.js` | Script that display the status code of a GET request `3-starwars_title.js` | Script that prints the title Start Wars movies where the episode number matches a given integer